sayemoid/BoostMyRevenue/firebasecm.md

 <img src="https://i.imgur.com/gC6lDiT.png" style="width:100%; height:auto;"/>

-We'e subscribed a topic 'all' on the above example.
+We've subscribed to a topic 'all' on the above example.
 So in this case we've to provide topic name on the topic name field to send notifications to all users who subscribe to that topic.
 You can surely subscribe to multiple topics if you want.

 <img src="https://i.imgur.com/x8LvEmP.png" style="width:100%; height:auto;"/>